Natanan-Tirasukvongsa/FRA502-service-robot-navigation/README.md

 ~~~
 Where Should I go ?
 ~~~
-if it can listen clearly, output will be like this
+after that say the room name (living room, kitchen, toilet or bedroom) if it can listen clearly, output will be like this
 ~~~
 Sphinx thinks you said living room